andersonkmetiuk/hello-docker/README.md

 ## What is Docker?

-A way to package software so it can run in any software.
+> A way to package software so it can run in any hardware.

 ### Dockerfile